Finastra/finastra-nodejs-libs/libs/oidc/README.md

 The `TokenGuard` is available and works the same as in single tenancy.

-If your application handle single and multi tenancy, you can use `@isAvailableRouteForMultitenant` decorator with a boolean parameter on classes or functions.
+If your application handles single and multi tenancy, you can use `@isAvailableRouteForMultitenant` decorator with a boolean parameter on classes or functions.

 ### Usage